 The National League is a major showcase of our professional game.
 We are privileged to have such world-class talent out on the court, including eight of the top fifteen ranked players in the world.
-Matches will see current and former World Champions and Open winners, including Steve Virgona, Tim Chisholm, and James Stout, do battle with some of the brightest talents in the game including Nick Howell, John Lumley and Conor Medlow.
+World no.1 Camden Riviere re-joins the League this season, and we are excited to see him back in action.
+Matches will also see current and former World Champions and Open winners, including Steve Virgona, Tim Chisholm, and James Stout, do battle with some of the brightest talents in the game, including Nick Howell, John Lumley, and Conor Medlow.

 Many thanks to the three leaders of the USCTA National League, commissioners Marc Lewinstein, Josh Dodgson and Adrian Kemp.
-Many thanks also to our longtime, loyal supporters, especially U.S. Jesters Club and Harrow Sports.
+Many thanks also to our loyal, long-time supporters, especially U.S. Jesters Club and Eastham Capital.